irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 - Card 7: Cooldown gain while at low health reduced from 2 to 1.5 seconds to compensate new threshold of 45%.
 This skill should now activate much more often, improving survivability as compensation for the nerfs in the first perk card.
 - Card 9: Similarly to card 7, this is a compensation for the first card, to make healing slightly better, since you now take more direct damage, and DOT damage you get is drained faster.

-Overall this deck should feel about the same, but you may wanna play it slightly more carefuly, since you take a bit more damage now.
+Overall this deck should feel about the same, but you may wanna play it slightly more carefully, since you take a bit more damage now.

 ### Build(s) to try
 Barebone skills - First aid kits fit this perk deck the best, so you should almost always run them.
 Hostage taker and partners in crime also benefit this deck extremely well.